-Check that you have a working power outlet: Unplug the BeBox and plug in something a lot simpler, like a lamp.
+Check that you have a working power outlet: Unplug the computer and plug in something a lot simpler, like a lamp.
 If the power outlet is controlled by a switch, make sure the switch is turned on.

-Check that the voltage switch is set correctly for your area: The voltage switch is a small sliding switch next to the BeBox power, as described in "Connecting External Devices" in Chapter 1.
+Check that the voltage switch is set correctly for your area: On a BeBox, the voltage switch is a small sliding switch next to the BeBox power switch, as described in the BeBox Owner's Guide.
+If you have another kind of computer, see its owner's guide for more information.

-Appendix C: Troubleshooting - 203
+Appendix C: Troubleshooting - 173